MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/move-databases.md

 ## Move data warehouse databases

-The following high\-level steps are required to move the data warehouse databases.
+The following high-level steps are required to move the data warehouse databases.
 Each step in this list links to an associated procedure later in this article.

 1. Locate user accounts and instances of SQL Server
 2. Stop Service Manager services